How to Add a Blog to an Existing Website: 5 Methods Compared

 Cons:

-• Schema markup and structured data don't work properly
+• Schema markup and structured data may not work properly with client-side rendering

-For internal documentation or knowledge bases where SEO doesn't matter, iframes work fine.
-For content marketing where organic traffic is the goal, iframe embeds defeat the entire purpose.
+For internal documentation or knowledge bases where SEO doesn't matter, JavaScript embeds work fine.
+For content marketing where organic traffic is the goal, client-side rendered embeds undermine the entire purpose.

 Best for: Internal tools, intranets, or situations where search visibility genuinely doesn't matter.
 Not for content marketing.